mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/aurora.md

         - Useful for disaster recovery
         - Simple to put in place
     - Aurora Global Database (recommended):
-        - We can specify one primary region for read/write
+        - We can specify one primary region for (read/write)
         - We can have up to 5 secondary regions (read-only)
         - Replication lag is bellow 1 second
         - We can have up to 16 read replicas per secondary region
         - In case we need to promote one region, the RTO (Recovery Time Objective) is bellow 1 minute

+## Aurora Machine Learning

+- Add ML-based predicitons to your application using SQL
+- Simple, optimized and secure integration between database and AWS ML services (Comprehened for sentiment analysis / SageMaker for other ML models)
+- Usecase include fraud detection, ads targeting, sentiment analysis, product recommendations